-Citing is important for your scholarly credibility, and for building on previous research.
+Citing -- documenting and attributing your sources -- is important for your scholarly credibility.
 You may have a good idea, but simply stating it does not make it true or believable.
-Give your ideas validity and demonstrate how those ideas connect to other authors' works by citing.
+When you build on previous research by citing, you give your ideas validity and demonstrate how those ideas connect to other authors' or artists' works.
+Additionally, citations help the next researcher understand the steps you took in your research process, and allows them to find sources for their research.

 Having trouble formatting your citations?
 Use these tools to automatically generate citations for books, journal articles, newspapers and more in APA, MLA, and Chicago styles.